jrmihalj/jrmihalj.github.io/index.md

 # Welcome to my site!

-My research lies at the intersection of quantiative, community, and disease ecology.
-I aim to apply advanced mathematical and statistical methods to discover the ecological and epidemiological drivers of host and pathogen community composition, ultimately informing infectious disease dynamics.
+My research lies at the intersection of quantitative, community, and disease ecology.
+I apply a variety of mathematical, statistical and empirical methods to discover the ecological and epidemiological drivers of host-pathogen community composition, ultimately informing infectious disease dynamics.

 I am currently a Postdoctoral Fellow at the University of Chicago, working with [Greg Dwyer](dwyerlab.uchicago.edu) and our US Forest Service collaborator, [Karl Polivka](http://www.fs.fed.us/research/people/profile.php?alias=kpolivka).
 We are studying the epizootic dynamics Douglas-fir tussock moth baculoviruses in the Pacific Northwest.
 Our goal is to integrate experiments and mechanistic modeling approaches to develop recommendations for a USFS microbial control program and to generally gain a deeper understanding of the host-pathogen biology in this system.
 This project neatly demonstrates how mathematical epidemiology can inform a practical problem: biological pest control.
 You can read about this project more informally at this [blog](http://www.numbatmedia.com/stories/2016/4/5/mihaljevic?platform=hootsuite).